 Prescription Medications Available

-Omega 3 fatty acids are also recommended by the American College of Veterinary Internal Medicine who recently published a revised consensus statement about equine inflammatory airway disease:
+Omega 3 fatty acids are also recommended by the American College of Veterinary Internal Medicine who published a consensus statement about equine inflammatory airway disease:

 The main way to avoid allergic reactions in horses is to avoid exposing them to their known allergens.
 Because horses can be allergic to more than one thing, it may not be necessary to remove every single substance that causes a reaction, just enough of them so the horse doesn't have uncomfortable or unsightly clinical signs.